 Kesets bir!
 Give me strength!

-Altmysh arba arpa bir, Give me sixty carts of barley,
+Altmysh arba arpa bir, give me sixty carts of barley,

 Bir!
 Bir!
 Give!
 Give!

-The variety of illnesses, illnesses, troubles that occur or the need to regulate labor and life concerns determine the multi-component repertoire of incantations, invocations, wishes, which predetermined their systematization in the context of ritual folklore7.
-Magical folklore is traditionally classified according to the functional characteristics and forms of diseases (conspiracies of a snake, dog, evil eye, fever, etc.), the need to restore health (to care for a child in the absence of speech, walking, illness, and so on), settling labor and household worries.
-In the greatest systemic, completeness of descriptions of a diverse repertoire, conspiracies are presented in the work of F. G. Khisamitdinova “Bashkorttarzshch im-tom kitaba” (“The Book of Bashkir Conspiracies”)8.
-Magical folklore associated with traditional health care is divided into two large parts: 1) incantations of childhood illnesses; 2) conspiracies of diseases of adults.
-An intra-genre division is made according to the types of diseases (conspiracies of heart, bone, skin ailments; conspiracies associated with the influence of the machinations of unclean forces).
-In studies that fragmentarily cover the issues of magical folklore, the place and reflection of charms in fairy tales9, prohibitions10, as well as the features of existence in time and preservation in folklore memory11 are noted.
+The variety of illnesses, illnesses, misfortunes that happen, or the need to regulate labor and life concerns determines the multi-component repertoire of conspiracies, calls, wishes, which predetermined their systematization in the context of ritual folklore7.
+Magical folklore is traditionally classified according to the functional characteristics and forms of illness (snake, dog, evil eye, fever, etc.), the need to restore health (caring for a child in the absence of speech, walking, illness, etc.), and resolving labor and household concerns.
+Conspiracies are presented in the greatest systematicity and completeness of descriptions of a diverse repertoire in the work of F. G. Khisamitdinova “Bashkorttarzshch im-tom kitaby” (“Book of Bashkir conspiracies”)8.
+Magical folklore associated with traditional health care norms is divided into two large parts: 1) conspiracies of childhood diseases; 2) conspiracies of adult diseases.
+An intra-genre division is made by type of disease (conspiracies for heart, bone, and skin ailments; conspiracies associated with the influence of the machinations of evil spirits).
+In studies that fragmentarily cover issues of magical folklore, the place and reflection of conspiracies in fairy tales9, prohibitions10, as well as the peculiarities of existence in time and preservation in folklore memory11 are noted.

-the approaches to the classification, systematization of the genre are basically the same, lexical, thematic-structural13, cult-mythological14 features are revealed from different points of view.
-The vocabulary of healing magic is read in the aspect of the practical system of specific knowledge of ancestors in physiology, anatomy and means of healing15.
-In the context of shamanistic, ritual complexes, the ancient origins, functions, semantics are investigated, the features of the mythopoetics of conspiracies are revealed16.
-Some poetic-stylistic, functional-thematic features of incantations, forms of creativity of baksy (shamans)17 have been studied, the principles and basic motivations, functional features of magical texts18 have been revealed.
-In the numerous works of the ethnographer Z. I. Minibayeva, who has purposefully studied this problem for many years, the system of this knowledge is restored from the perspective of a complex historical, ethnographic, typological characteristic of the activities of healers, traditional medicine is reconstructed as the original school of health care.
-On a large factual material, such problems as folk medical terminology, types of healing (pulse diagnostics, bath, herbal, water therapy) are widely covered, the most complete verbal-actional descriptions of diseases and methods of treatment in their regional, attributive specificity are given19.
+The approaches to classification and systematization of the genre are basically the same; lexical, thematic-structural13, cult-mythological14 features are revealed from different points of view.
+The vocabulary of healing magic is read in the aspect of a practical system of specific knowledge of ancestors on physiology, anatomy and means of healing15.
+In the context of shamanic and ritual complexes, the ancient origins, functions, and semantics are explored, and the features of the mythopoetics of conspiracies are revealed16.
+Some poetic-style, functional and thematic features of spells, forms of creativity of baksy (shamans)17 have been studied, principles and basic motivations, functional features of magical texts have been revealed18.
+In the numerous works of ethnographer Z.I.
+Minibaeva, who has been purposefully researching this problem for many years, the system of this knowledge is restored from the perspective of a complex historical, ethnographic, typological characteristics of the activities of healers, traditional medicine is reconstructed as the original school of health care.
+Using a large amount of factual material, such problems as folk medical terminology, types of healing (pulse diagnostics, bath, herbal, water therapy) are widely covered; the most complete verbal-actional descriptions of diseases and methods of treatment are given in their regional, attributive specifics19.

-stvam or description of the disease.
-“From that (name) person, the soul flew away” or “There is an evil eye on that (name).
+symptoms or description of the disease.
+“The soul flew away from that (name) person” or “There is an evil eye on that (name) person.
 We need to treat him."
-4. Request and a specific description of the purpose of the appeal: “Return Kut!
-Bring back the strength! or “Cure the hernia!”, “Drive away the Tatrana”.
-5. Volitional influence in order to chase the evil: “Where did you come from - go there!”, “Who sent it - return to that!”
-6. The expected result is given as a fait accompli: “Healed, healed!”, “Out, ran away, ran away!
-Disappeared in the field, drowned in the water.
-7. The final word “It was not I who healed - Allah” and gratitude to the spirits, the elements, “You - a handkerchief, I have health!”.
-In such a structure, the arbau is mainly built, as well as all conspiracies, varying depending on the goals of the act and the completeness of the healer's knowledge.
-Most of the conspiracies already exist in a truncated form, because due to the weakening of beliefs in spirits, the magic of the word (body movements, breathing, objects, etc.), conspiracy acts fall out of practice or experience the introduction of Islamic elements.
-So, the formulas for addressing spirits, deities are replaced by the request-reception of the blessing of Allah for medical, healing procedures.
-“O Allah, with your knowledge and permission, I begin treatment (Ye, Allam, Hinets rizalygshdan im item)”; “Man-cause, You are a healer, help me!
-(Bende-sebepse, Alla-sihetse!
-Yar-am um!)”
-(Author’s notes in the Khaibullinsky, Zianchurinsky, Yanaulsky districts of the Republic of Belarus).
-In the texts there are no appeals to the patrons of the family and often Islamic saints act.
-Very rare in conspiracies are the motives of "acquaintance" with imse and presenting oneself, one's capabilities.
-The idea of sacrifice fits into short phrases, such as "You - a handkerchief, I - health!".
-The discourses of magical praise (lure) of the object being spoken have been reduced (“A flowing river is faster than a snake!”), or they are completely absent.
-Such features mark the activities and characteristics of the work of rural healers imse, arbausy, which are still in almost every locality.
+4. Request and specific description of the purpose of the appeal: “Bring back the kut!
+Bring back your strength! or “Cure the hernia!”, “Drive away Tatrana.”
+5. Volitional influence in order to chase the evil one: “Where you came from, go there!”, “Whoever sent it, return!”
+6. The expected result is given as a fait accompli: “He is being healed, he is being healed!”, “Look, he ran away, he ran away!”
+He disappeared into the field and drowned in the water.”
+7. The final word “It was not I who healed - Allah” and gratitude to the spirits, elements, “A scarf for you, health for me!”
+In this structure, the arbau is mainly built, as well as all conspiracies, varying depending on the goals of the act and the completeness of the healer’s knowledge.
+Most conspiracies already exist in a truncated form, since due to the weakening of beliefs in spirits and the magic of words (body movements, breathing, objects, etc.), conspiracies fall out of practice or survive the introduction of Islamic elements.
+Thus, the formula for turning to spirits and deities is replaced by asking for and receiving Allah’s blessing to carry out medical and healing procedures.
+“O Allah, with your knowledge and permission I begin treatment (Yeh, Allam, hinets rizaligshdan them item)”; “Man-reason, You are the healer, help me!
+(Bende-sebepse, Allah-sikhetse!
+Yar^am it!)"
+(Records by the author in the Khaibullinsky, Zianchurinsky, Yanaulsky districts of the Republic of Belarus).
+The texts contain appeals to the patrons of the clan and often feature Islamic saints.
+Very rare in conspiracies are the motives of “getting to know” imse and presenting oneself and one’s capabilities.
+The idea of sacrifice fits into short phrases, such as “A scarf for you, health for me!”
+Discourses of magical praise (luring) of the enchanted object (“A flowing river is faster than a snake!”) have been reduced or are completely absent.
+Such features mark the activities and creative features of rural healers imse, arbaus, which still exist in almost every locality.

 our traditions.
-Scolding the disease ends with the words of expelling evil forces, and at the end of the session, they thank the Almighty and, receiving khair, dedicate it to the will of Allah, asking for the benefits of treatment.
-According to informants, “The ancient man spoke everything that had a soul.
-But not everyone is given this gift-craft.
-Only bucks could do this” (village Yumash, Baimaksky district A. Barlybaev, born in 1914, Zap.
+Cursing the disease ends with words of expelling evil forces, and at the end of the session they thank the Almighty and, receiving khair, dedicate it to the will of Allah, asking for the benefits of treatment.
+According to informants, “Ancient man spoke to everything that had a soul.
+But not everyone is given this gift of craft.
+Only bucks could carry this out” (Yumash village, Baymaksky district A. Barlybaev, born 1914, Zap.
 1993).
 “There used to be mighty bucks.
-Here they shook the world!
-The words were sometimes incomprehensible and with melodies and tunes, they jumped, danced! (village of Lagerevo, Salavatsky district, 1994).
-Bashkir baksy (ba "kshi, bagyusy, bagymsy) - shamans are the creators of harnau and arbau, they possessed remarkable willpower, voice, extraordinary abilities bestowed on them by inheritance.
-(Due to the limited volume of the article, these testimonies, collected by the author over many years, are mentioned only fragmentarily). performed baksy are imprinted in the repertoire of magical folklore: these are incantations of animals, snakes, invocations of the Sun, rainbow, rain, etc. With the disclosure and decoding of the semantic world of this code repertoire, the acquisition of the most complete and objective evidence of archaic realities, causal connections and artifacts that have long been lost in other cultural texts.
+They shook the world!
+Sometimes they spoke incomprehensible words with melodies and chants, they jumped and danced!” (village Lagerevo, Salavat district, 1994).
+Bashkir baksy (ba'kshy, bagyus, bagymsy) - shamans are the creators of harnau and arbau, they had remarkable willpower, voice, and extraordinary abilities granted to them by inheritance.
+(Due to the limited scope of the article, these testimonies, collected by the author over many years, are mentioned only in fragments).
+The creativity of the Bashkir baksy (shamans) dates back to ancient times, is associated with nature worship, pagan traditions and the ability to establish contacts with the elements with the help of the Word.
+Archaic forms of contacts with higher powers and ways of influencing the will of living beings, nature, made by bucks are captured in the repertoire of magical folklore: these are conspiracies of animals, snakes, nicknames of the Sun, rainbow, rain, etc. The discovery and decoding of the semantic world of this code repertoire is associated with the acquisition of the most complete and objective evidence about archaic realities, cause-and-effect connections and artifacts that have long been lost in other cultural texts.

 Notes